Petriana: Description

-The fort is now covered with buildings in the modern Carlisle suburb of Stanwix.
-However, some remains have been discovered including the parade ground and a bathhouse discovered in 2017.
+The fort measured about 177 m north to south by 213 m east to west, covering approximately 9.32 acre, much larger than the other wall forts.
+The later fort layout extended north beyond the Wall to allow the garrison to exit northwards through 3 wide gates.
+North of the wall the rampart was fronted by three ditches.

+Most of the fort lies beneath Saint Michael’s churchyard, where traces of the fort’s south-eastern rampart remain as a low, spread bank, at best 0.3m high.
+Some masonry is displayed in the car park of the Cumbria Park hotel.

+Some nearby remains have been discovered including a bathhouse discovered in 2017 and the parade ground thought to be east of the site on an extensive clay platform of about 7.5 acres.

 Garrison

-Because of the large size of the fort, it is thought to have housed a cavalry regiment, one thousand strong.
-This was almost certainly the Ala Petriana, the sole regiment of this size on the Wall.
+Because of the large size of the fort, it is thought to have housed a cavalry regiment, nominally one thousand strong.
+This was almost certainly the Ala Petriana, the sole regiment of this size on the Wall where it is placed by the Notitia dignitatum.
 This was a distinguished auxiliary regiment, whose soldiers had been made Roman citizens for valour on the field of battle.
 It seems that the fort was given the name of its garrison, thus supplanting the earlier name of Uxelodunum.

+Vicus

+Traces of a civil settlement outside the walls are surprisingly slight given the large size of the fort, but the Roman town of Carlisle was probably near enough to serve in place of a vicus.
+Archaeological evidence includes masonry and pottery in the churchyard and material on Stanwix bank, second-century occupation found in 1931 outside the west rampart, and a mid 2nd-century bronzesmith's workshop discovered in 1930 below the fort with both military and civilian products.

+Signs of buildings were visible in the 18th century south-east of the fort on the slope towards the river.

 Excavations

-Excavations were made in 1932–4, and the ditch for the south rampart was traced, as well as Hadrian's Wall, which formed the north face of the fort.
+Excavations in 1932–4 traced the ditch for the south rampart as well as Hadrian's Wall, which formed the north face of the fort.
 Barrack-like buildings were also found within the outline of the fort.
 In 1939 a large granary, lying east to west, was found in extending the local school-yard.
 In 1940 the south-west angle tower was found as well as the south and east walls.

 In 1934 various objects were found which appeared to have been washed down into the river from the fort.
 These included brooches, mountings for cavalrymen's uniforms and harness.

-The Vallum has been traced to a point just short of the south-east angle of the fort.
+In 1939-40 the line of the walls was established and an angle tower and interval tower were located.

+Excavations in 1984 uncovered a 24 m length of the base of the north-western rampart in the car park behind the Cumbria Park Hotel in Stanwix which are on public display.